Registering for Classes

 You may add “modifiers” to your class elections after registering.
 A modifier indicates your intention to take a class under special circumstances (pass/fail).
 Be aware of the restrictions on modifiers and realize that they are often school-specific.
-For more information, check with your academic advisor and/or school Bulletin.
+For more information, check with your academic advisor.
 Be sure the modifier appears on the schedule you see on Wolverine Access.

-Remember, to receive most types of financial aid each term, the Office of Financial Aid requires you to carry a full academic load (8 credits for graduate students and 6 credits for graduate students with a GSI appointment).
+Remember, to receive most types of financial aid each term, the Office of Financial Aid requires you to carry a full academic load (eight credits for graduate students and six credits for graduate students with a GSI appointment).
 If you are not registered full-time at the time the payment is to be processed, you will not be able to receive your aid.
 Also, your enrollment will be monitored throughout the term, not just at the beginning.
-Check your financial aid award notice, or for further information, contact the Office of Financial Aid at 763-6600.
+Check your financial aid award notice, or for further information, contact the Office of Financial Aid at 734.763.6600.

 The Registrar’s Office has a deadline for drop/add fee adjustments.
 If you drop or add a course by the end of the third week of classes (second week for spring and summer half terms), your fees will be based on the hours for which you are registered on that date.
 If you drop a course after that, however, there will be no reduction in fees.
 You will have to pay for those course hours even though you dropped the course.
 If you add another course after that, your fees will be based on the total hours for which you are registered.
 Check the Registrar’s Office website for dates and procedures.